 Yes response requires all of the following:

-The case record documentation indicates that Clients R & R has been discussed, and client has been informed of rights and responsibilities, due process and was given a copy of the brochures, in appropriate format for individual, if necessary.
+The case record documentation indicates that Clients R & R has been discussed, and client has been informed of rights and responsibilities, due process and was given a copy of both brochures, in appropriate format for individual, if necessary.

-AWARE has preprinted section that should be marked yes.
+AWARE has preprinted section that should be checked marked YES.

 No response requires the following:

-The case record documentation does NOT indicate that there was a discussion with the client concerning their rights and responsibilities, due process and brochures were NOT given to the client, in appropriate format for individual, if necessary.
+The case record documentation does NOT indicate that there was a discussion with the client concerning their rights and responsibilities, due process and BOTH brochures were NOT given to the client, in appropriate format for individual, if necessary.

+The preprinted section on AWARE was not checked YES.
+(10/08/2012)

 N/A response requires the following: